lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Authentication Parameters {#auth-key-id}

-EDHOC supports various settings for how the other endpoint's public key is transported, identified, and trusted.
-The authentication key (i.e., the public key) is stored in an authentication credential that also contains the authentication key algorithm and optionally other parameters such as identity, key usage, expiry, issuer, etc. EDHOC relies on COSE for identification of authentication credentials (see {{id_cred}}) and supports all credential types for which COSE header parameters are defined (see {{auth-cred}}).
-The authentication key and credential is used in several parts of EDHOC:
+EDHOC supports various settings for how the other endpoint's public key is transported, identified, and trusted as described in this section.

+The authentication key (i.e., the public key, see {{auth-keys}}) is used in several parts of EDHOC:

-1. the authentication credential CRED_x is included in the integrity calculation
+1. as part of the authentication credential CRED_x included in the integrity calculation
 2. for verification of the Signature_or_MAC field in message_2 and message_3 (see {{asym-msg2-proc}} and {{asym-msg3-proc}})
 3. in the key derivation (in case of a static Diffie-Hellman key, see {{key-der}}).

-Identical authentication credentials need to be established in both endpoints to accomplish item 1 above (see {{auth-cred}}) but for many settings it is not necessary to transport the authentication credential over constrained links.
+The authentication credential, in addition to the authentication key, also contains the authentication key algorithm and optionally other parameters such as identity, key usage, expiry, issuer, etc., see {{auth-cred}}.
+Identical authentication credentials need to be established in both endpoints to accomplish item 1 above but for many settings it is not necessary to transport the authentication credential within EDHOC over constrained links.
 It may, for example, be pre-provisioned or acquired out-of-band over less constrained links.

+EDHOC relies on COSE for identification of authentication credentials (see {{id_cred}}) and supports all credential types for which COSE header parameters are defined (see {{auth-cred}}).
+The choice of authentication credential depends on the trust model, see {{identities}}.
+For example, a certificate or CWT may rely on a trusted third party, whereas a CCS or a self-signed certificate or CWT may be used when trust in the public key can be achieved by other means, or in the case of trust-on-first-use.

 The type of authentication key, authentication credential, and the way to identify the credential have a large impact on the message size.
-The choice of authentication credential also depends on the trust model.
-For example, a certificate or CWT may rely on a trusted third party, whereas a CCS or a self-signed certificate or CWT may be used when trust in the public key can be achieved by other means, or in the case of trust-on-first-use.
-The size of a CCS is much smaller than a self-signed certificate or CWT.
+For example, a CCS is much smaller than a self-signed certificate or CWT, but if it is possible to reference the credential with a COSE header like 'kid' then that is typically much smaller than a CCS.

 ### Identities and trust achors {#identities}